-(This course requires a prerequisite: ENG 101 or equivalent (beginning) English course.)
+This course requires a prerequisite: ENG 101 or equivalent (beginning) English course unless administrative approval is granted.

 ENG 201: American Literature: Unheard Voices (3 semester hours)

 This course is designed to familiarize students with the diverse voices of early American literature.
 Spanning the late 18th century through the mid-20th century, the course explores a range of literary works and historical contexts and examines the American experience from a variety of perspectives through reading, discussion, written analysis, and application.